 Repurpose plastic juice containers to water your plants.
 We have seven we use to get water from our rainwater cistern.

 They are the perfect size to fill and carry around our property to the areas where we don’t have irrigation set up.
 They are also easy for kids to carry.
 By doing this, we only needed to buy one watering can.

 Milk jug planter

 Save your milk jugs, and start a mini greenhouse.
 You can start seeds in a milk jug indoors or outdoors.
-Keeping the handle intact, cut through the milk jug, opening it up.
+Keeping the handle intact, cut through the milk jug, and open it up.

 Planting in milk jugs is an easy way to start seeds in the winter.
 We like using them all year.
 The handle makes it easy to move them around our garden.
 Milk jug planting is easy.
 It’s a great way to be environmentally friendly as well.

 Using what you have in new ways – upcycling and repurposing

 Like others, we are doing our best to do what we can to make ends meet and be sustainable.
 We are learning to grow more of our food and to think of situations that may come up.